smsh73/SLTAIASSTNT/replit.md

 3. **Phase 3: Synthesis** - Luxia AI synthesizes all contributions into a comprehensive final answer

 ## Recent Changes

+- **2025-11-30**: AI Model Updates (November 2025 Latest)
+  - Updated OpenAI from `gpt-4o` to `gpt-4.1`
+  - Updated Claude from `claude-sonnet-4-20250514` to `claude-sonnet-4-5-20250929`
+  - Updated Gemini from `gemini-2.0-flash` to `gemini-2.5-flash`
+  - Perplexity remains `sonar-pro` (unchanged)
+  - Upgraded Anthropic SDK from 0.9.1 to 0.71.0
+  - Fixed message ID collision causing duplicate key errors in A2A mode

 - **2025-11-29**: Luxia AI Prompt Suggestions
   - Replaced static template-based suggestions with dynamic Luxia AI suggestions